 Why Responsible Pet Owners Month is Important

 Responsible Pet Owners Month is an opportunity to celebrate responsible pet owners, but it was also created to spread awareness for the countless animals that aren’t so lucky.
 Every day dogs and cats are abused or mistreated in their own homes.
-It is important to spread awareness so that this trend can stop.
+It is important to spread awareness so that this injustice can be stopped.

-Since our pets can’t speak to us, it can be easy to forget that they have all of the same emotions that we do.
-Our pets feel hunger when they are not fed, sadness when we leave, and happiness when they are loved.
-Responsible Pet Owners Month reminds us that our pets are not just another toy or accessory, we have an obligation and responsibility to take care of them.
+Since our animals can’t speak to us in words, it can be easy to forget that they have the same emotions we do.
+They feel not only hunger but betrayal when they are not fed, sadness when we leave for too long, and joy and peace when they are loved.
+Responsible Pet Owners Month reminds us that our pets are not just toys or accessories; we have an obligation and responsibility to take excellent care of them.